Planning & Zoning

 Land Development Code

-The Land Development Code (LDC) is the tool which most completely fulfills the goals and policies of the General Plan.
+The Land Development Code (LDC) is the tool that most completely fulfills the goals and policies of the General Plan.
 The Land Development Code is enacted for the purpose of preserving and improving the public health, safety and general welfare of the citizens and businesses of the City of Logan.
 The provisions in the Land Development Code manage growth and development in a way that contributes positively to the quality of the community and incorporates performance standards to reduce adverse land use impacts.